You Only Live Twice (song): Background

-James Bond veteran John Barry returned to the franchise to produce the score.
-The lyrics were by Leslie Bricusse, who had previously cowritten the lyrics for the theme to Goldfinger.
+James Bond veteran John Barry returned to the franchise to produce the score for the 1967 installment You Only Live Twice.
+The lyrics were by Leslie Bricusse, who had previously cowritten the lyrics for "Goldfinger", the title theme to Goldfinger performed by Shirley Bassey in 1964.

 An initial version of the song was performed by Julie Rogers and recorded with a 50 or 60 piece orchestra at CTS Studios.
 However, this version was not used since Barry decided to re-write and re-record the song: "It was usually the producers that said 'this isn't working, there's a certain something that it needed'.
 If that energy wasn't there, if that mysterioso kind of thing wasn't there, then it wasn't going to work for the movie."
 The Rogers song shares only two lines with the final version, "You only live twice", and "you’ll pay the price".
 Although there are many similarities in the harmony and orchestration with the final version, it is essentially a different song, with a less lush and more ethnic character.

 The film's producer Cubby Broccoli, wanted his friend Frank Sinatra to perform the song.
-Frank suggested that they use his daughter instead.
-Barry wanted to use Aretha Franklin, but the producers insisted that he use Nancy instead, who was enjoying great popularity in the wake of her single, "These Boots Are Made for Walkin'".
+Frank suggested that they use his daughter Nancy Sinatra instead.
+Barry wanted to use Aretha Franklin, but the producers insisted that he use Nancy Sinatra instead, who was enjoying great popularity in the wake of her single, "These Boots Are Made for Walkin'".

-The final version (2:46) featured in the film's opening title sequence and on the soundtrack LP is in the key of B and has a single vocal track.
+The final version (2:44) featured in the film's opening title sequence and on the soundtrack LP is in the key of B and has a single vocal track.
 The song was recorded with a 60 piece orchestra on 2 May 1967 at the CTS Studios in Bayswater, London.
 Sinatra later recalled that she was incredibly nervous during the recording, and it took around 30 takes to acquire enough material.
 Producer John Barry eventually created the final version by incorporating vocals from 25 takes.
+A longer mix (3:28) was used for the end titles, and incorporates different vocal takes in places.

-In UK the soundtrack had been released but while soundtracks such as Doctor Zhivago and Fiddler on the Roof hit the Top 20, You Only Live Twice was less successful.
-Nancy Sinatra's single version squeezed into the Top 20 for two weeks only.
+In UK the soundtrack had been released, but while soundtracks such as Doctor Zhivago and Fiddler on the Roof hit the Top 20 of the UK Albums Chart, You Only Live Twice was less successful.
+Nancy Sinatra's single version squeezed into the Top 20 of the UK Singles Chart for two weeks only.
 Barry also released an instrumental version but this failed to chart.

 In Japan, the soundtrack was released in a gatefold with images from the film and a plot summary.

+The recognizable opening string melody of the song originates from Alexander Tcherepnin's First Piano Concerto (op.12), composed in 1919, although in his version the initial motif is succeeded by a falling octave pattern instead of transposing and repeating the motif in a different key, as is characteristic to "You Only Live Twice".